Daisy Ridley: 2016–present: Continuing career

-In December 2019, Ridley appeared as Rey in Star Wars: The Rise of Skywalker, the last film in the sequel trilogy.
-She initially said she would not reprise her role again after this film, and is quoted as saying, "I don't think anything could top [The Rise of Skywalker] for this character."
-However, she does show interest in returning as the character if needed, saying "[...] never say never.
-I'm always open to a revisit.
-But also the beautiful thing is it's this wonderful, huge universe with all of these stories that have yet to be told.
-I think there's a lot of cool things to be made before any potential revisit."
-She also saw some truth in her co-star Boyega's claim that she would feel jealous if subsequent films were made with somebody else playing Rey.

-In 2021, Ridley co-starred in the film Chaos Walking, an adaption of the young-adult novel by Patrick Ness.
-She played Viola Eade, opposite Tom Holland who played Todd Hewitt.
+In 2021, Ridley co-starred in the film Chaos Walking, an adaptation of the young-adult novel series Chaos Walking by Patrick Ness.
+She plays Viola Eade opposite Tom Holland as Todd Hewitt.
 The film was released on 5 March 2021.
 The film had been delayed occasionally due to poor test screenings that followed the film's reshoots, and later due to the COVID-19 pandemic.
 It received negative reviews and was a box-office flop.

 She lent her voice to the point-and-click mystery video game Twelve Minutes, alongside James McAvoy and Willem Dafoe.
 The game received positive reviews, with Ridley's performance being praised by critics.
-She also made a surprise appearance in Judd Apatow's 2022 movie, The Bubble, as Kate, a horny AI.
+She also made a surprise appearance in Judd Apatow's 2022 movie, The Bubble as Kate, a horny AI.
 The film received negative reviews.

 In July 2023, Ridley was announced as the host of a True Spies podcast miniseries about Lee Harvey Oswald.

 Ridley started filming the lead role in The Marsh King's Daughter in Ontario, Canada on 7 June 2021.
 Filming wrapped on 6 August 2021.

 She voices a character in the French stop motion animated film The Inventor, which was released in the United States on 15 September 2023, and set for a French theatrical release in 2024.
 In 2021–22, she shot an indie film titled Sometimes I Think About Dying in Astoria, Oregon, with Rachel Lambert directing and Ridley additionally serving as a first-time main producer on the project.
 She starred in Magpie, a contemporary noir thriller written by her partner Tom Bateman, based on Ridley's original story idea.
 She also starred in a biopic for Walt Disney Pictures titled Young Woman and the Sea in the role of Gertrude Ederle.